Close Menu

 Do Grandparents Have Visitation Rights in Florida?

-In Padgett (1991), the Florida Supreme Court first recognized the “right to parent” as a fundamental right guaranteed by the Florida Constitution (Right of Privacy, Article I, Section 23), as well as the United States Constitution.
+In Padgett (1991), the Florida Supreme Court first recognized the “right to parent” as a fundamental right guaranteed by the Florida Constitution (Right of Privacy, Article I, Section 23), as well as the United States Constitution (14th Amendment, Due Process Clause).
 [2] Laws that infringe on a fundamental constitutional right are subject to “strict scrutiny.”
 “Strict scrutiny” means that the government must use the least restrictive means to achieve a compelling state interest when infringing upon the constitutional right.
-In the context of the “right to parent,” the Court held that the government may pursue its interest in protecting vulnerable children by substituting its judgment over that of a parent only if a child is endangered while in parent care.
+In the context of the “right to parent,” the Court held that the government may pursue its compelling interest of protecting vulnerable children by substituting its judgment over that of a parent only if a child is endangered while in parent care.
 Endangerment indicates the parent’s decision-making ability is impaired, justifying government intervention.
-Endangerment requires proof of actual or imminent detriment or harm.
+Endangerment requires proof of actual or imminent harm.
 It is a much more stringent standard than the more lenient best interest standard.

-However, for the time being, the Due Process Clause of the Fourteenth Amendment of the United States Constitution still appears to recognize the “right to parent” as a fundamental constitutional right, subject to strict scrutiny, that requires proof of endangerment before the government may substitute its judgment for that of a parent.
-[4] The Due Process Clause of the United States Constitution allows states laws to give more protection to recognized constitutional rights, but not less.
-[5] If Florida were to pass a law that allowed for grandparent visitation over parent objection without proof of endangerment, it would be unconstitutional under the United States Constitution even if not in violation of the Florida Constitution.
+“Right to Privacy” Under Federal Law.
+For the time being, the Due Process Clause of the Fourteenth Amendment of the United States Constitution still appears to recognize the “right to parent” as a fundamental constitutional right, requiring proof of endangerment before a third party may substitute its judgment for that of a parent.
+[4] The Due Process Clause of the United States Constitution allows state laws to give more protection to recognized constitutional rights, but not less.
+[5] Theoretically, it would be unconstitutional under the U. S. Constitution if Florida were to pass legislation permitting grandparent visitation over parent objection without proof of endangerment.
+However, federal law is not entirely clear on the subject, potentially permitting infringement of the right to parent even in cases in which the government’s “compelling interest” is something more than promoting the child’s best interest but less than protecting a child from endangerment.
+[6]

 Conclusion